 I used to live RICH on only $18k/year for a family of 3.
-One of my main tricks was stocking up on items when they were at their lowest points.
+One of my main tricks was taking advantage of seasonal sales cycles and stocking up on items when they were at their lowest points!

 But it’s hard to know when stores are putting out items at their lowest points.

 Do you just go by the sales flyers?
 Or is there an easier way?

 There’s a MUCH, MUCH easier way. 🙂 After cataloging sales for a couple years, I’ve come up with a perfect list for you: Sales Cycles: What to Stock Up On and When.